One of the ways we plan to take this project further (3 min. video):

 (if dashboard is slow or unresponsive – please use Excel pivot template (9 MB))

 |Build your R, Python or Julia scripts and start analyzing, share your scripts for others to build on||List of possible analysis ideas and results of two hackdays|

 Our survey is part of an ongoing effort to chart the changing landscape of scholarly communication.
 The changes in this landscape are driven by technology, policies, and culture, but in the end only take place because researchers and other stakeholders decide to adapt their workflows or recommend changes to others.
 Thus, the developing landscape is for an important part expressed through changing tool usage.
 New tools are constantly being developed by researchers themselves, small start-ups or big players, as reflected in our list of scholarly communication tools that now offers over 600 of these tools.
 However, tool usage varies by field, country and position.
 How exactly is what we intend to find out with this research.

 The survey ran from May 10, 2015 to February 10, 2016.
-The separate list of tools mentioned in the survey is also still available.
+The separate questionnaire listing the tools mentioned in the survey is still available.

 Over 9 months, the survey received more than 20,000 responses.
 This is in large part thanks to the efforts of our custom-URL partners: >100 organisations (primarily universities and publishers) who distributed the survey among their researchers.
 The translation of the survey in 6 languages (with special thanks to our reviewers and testers!) has facilitated response from China, Japan, Russia, Latin-America and French- and Arab-speaking countries.

 The data will make it possible to compare research workflows across the entire research cycle for different disciplines, research roles, countries and career lengths.
 The results also include the respondents’ stance on Open Access and Open Science, and on what they perceive to be the most important developments in scholarly communication.